Finis Gloriae Mundi: Historical context

 The paintings were created during the Counter-Reformation, a Catholic movement in response to the Protestant Reformation to try and gain more members and dominance.
 As a result of this, churches started to cover themselves in artwork, gilded masterpieces and statues that reinforced their faith, leading to a new age in religious artwork.

-Between 1647 and 1652, the Great Plague of Seville, believed to have been the bubonic plague brought by a ship from Algeria, affected most of Andalusia and the eastern coast, reaching as far as Barcelona, it also particularly affected Seville as it took no quarantine measures during the outbreak, eventually killing a quarter of its population.
+Between 1647 and 1652, the Great Plague of Seville, believed to have been the bubonic plague brought by a ship from Algeria, affected most of Andalusia and the eastern coast, reaching as far as Barcelona.
+It particularly affected Seville, which took no quarantine measures during the outbreak, eventually killing a quarter of its population.

 Plagues were very common in Seville in the 17th century, three plagues having ravaged the city in this period, bringing the population from 150,000 in 1588 to 85,000 by the next century.
 The Hermandad de la Santa Caridad was an institution that has origins in 1456, and dedicated to collecting drowned corpses and burying the poor and executed, and was among others that were born due to the Counter-Reformation, Seville transforming into a sort of convent-city by 1671 with 45 friar monasteries and 28 female convents.